It can happen to any small business owner — arriving to work only to find property damage, stolen equipment and months of work undone.

-Business insurance reduces your financial liability for certain events, but it can cost you handsomely.
-Trusted Choice Insurance Agents report that small businesses typically pay between $500 and $15,000 for liability insurance.
-Implement one or two of these tips and you could save thousands a year on insurance costs.
+Business insurance reduces your financial liability for certain events like theft or accidents on your property, but it can cost you handsomely.
+Trusted Choice Insurance Agents reports that general liability insurance costs small businesses from $500 to $15,000 per year.

-Just like health or auto insurance, a lower deductible means you’ll pay more for small business insurance.
-It’s a risk, but raising your deductible will reduce your insurance premiums.
+Just like health or auto insurance, a lower deductible means you’ll pay more for small business insurance premiums, but less in the event of needing that insurance.
+It’s a risk, but having a higher deductible will reduce your insurance premiums.
 Just make sure that the deductible is an amount that you’re willing — and able — to pay if the time ever comes.

 At a bare minimum, it’s a good idea for most small businesses to carry general liability insurance.
 This blanket insurance policy protects you if any injuries or accidents happen in the course of business.
 It also protects you if a customer or client claims you were negligent.

 For other insurance policies, though, ask yourself if you really need the coverage.
 Other options — like property insurance, professional liability insurance, umbrella insurance and product liability insurance — may not be necessary for your business.
 Review each individual policy’s coverage terms carefully and check for overlap or duplication of benefits with your existing insurance policies.
 If there’s overlap, you’re probably paying more than you need to for no real benefit.

 If you operate a physical location, it’s a good idea to have some property insurance.
 This is also true if you run a business out of your home and have physical products on hand.

 Theft or disaster can cost you in business property damage, which can set you back months, interrupt your business operations, or even cause you to close up shop.
 This doesn’t mean you can’t lower your coverage limit, but having some property insurance when you have products or a retail location is a great idea.